MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 Test 1 is running version 10.0.11 HQ and local version of RCSU (from previous phases).
 Updating test 1 is not a prerequisite in this flow.
 Given there is no CSU in this environment this step is mostly for verification.

-1. Upload, Update and Deploy the Store Components.
+1. Upload, update, and deploy the Store Components.
 For more information, see [Upload, update, and deploy Store components](#upload-store-components) in this topic.
-2. Sign-off on functional scenarios.
+2. Sign off on functional scenarios.
 3. If regressions are encountered, see Error situations below.

 ##### Update UAT (Update process)

-Clients pointing to UAT are running applications (e.g. MPOS) for release 10.0.7 (the same version as currently in production).
+Clients pointing to UAT are running applications (for example, MPOS) for release 10.0.7 (the same version as currently in production).

-1. Upload, update and deploy the Store components.
+1. Upload, update, and deploy the Store components.
 For more information, see [Upload, update, and deploy Store components](#upload-store-components) in this topic.
-2. Sign-off on functional scenarios.
+2. Sign off on functional scenarios.
 3. If regressions are encountered, see [Error situations](#error-situations) in this topic.

 ##### Update Prod (Update process)